CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 ## Overview

-[S2](http://s2geometry.io/) is a spherical geometry library that represents all data on a 3D sphere, unlike traditional libraries that use 2D planar projections.
-This makes it possible to represent the globe with no seams or singularities, with low distortion everywhere on Earth.
-The S2 library involves projecting the 6 faces of a cube on a unit sphere, creating 6 root "cells" that subdivide evenly into 4 tiles, into a quadtree structure.
+[S2](http://s2geometry.io/) is a spherical geometry library that maps the 6 faces of a unit cube onto the unit sphere.
+Typically, traditional GIS libraries use planar projections to map data between a 2D plane and a 3D ellipsoid (representing the Earth).
+Since a sphere is a closer approximation of the shape of the ellipsoid, S2 makes it possible to represent the globe with no seams or singularities, with low distortion everywhere on Earth.

-This extension to 3D Tiles enables using S2 cells as a `boundingVolume`, and uses `3DTILES_implict_tiling` to enforce subdivision.
+In S2, each face of the unit cube can be subdivided into 30 levels using a quadtree structure, in which each "cell" or tile on the grid subdivides into 4 equal cells or tiles at the subsequent level.
+This extension to 3D Tiles enables using these cells as the basis for bounding volumes for tiles.

 | S2 Curve on Cube Face  |  S2 Curve on WGS84 Ellipsoid |
 |---|---|